Narcissism in Your Marriage

 - Are you worried you will both need years of therapy to get better?

-- Do you sometimes worry, “Maybe the fighting is really all my fault?”
+- Do you sometimes worry, “Maybe it’s me who is causing the fights?”

 Narcissism in Your Marriage Looks Like This . . .

 Your Partner Treats You Different in Private than in Public

 In public they act like the perfect husband or wife . . . but in private are sarcastic, haughty and insulting, criticising you and putting you down.
 No one is safe from their criticism . . . putting down family and friends behind their backs.

 A person with signs of narcissism will often act like they are better than you, showing little regard for your feelings or well-being.
 They may be arrogant, aggressive and controlling; or withdrawn and unavailable.
 They will usually show favouritism between your children.

 Their criticism and insults may cause you and/or your children to feel hurt and rejected and can even lead to mental health and psychological problems and addictions within your family.

 A person with signs of narcissism will get angry when they are questioned and believe they deserve things they haven’t earned.
 They may also trade off other people’s reputation and hard work and tell lies and manipulate people to get attention.
 At the same time, they will act charming and perfect to the outside world and make other people believe they are a wonderful father or mother or an all-round great guy or gal.